From poetry to high fashion: Come celebrate women at Queens@10 on Dec 14 - HapaKenya

 - Kanyaa Kilili: Filmmaker and Photographer, founder of Photocity Studios.

-- Mary Esther Were: Miss Universe Kenya 2017, who is also launching her debut fashion line, KOWERE, at the event.
+- Mary Esther Were: Miss Universe Kenya 2017, who is also launching her debut fashion line, VOWERE, at the event.

 Get Your Queens@10 Tickets